thisisdavjd/hello-world/README.md

 # hello-world
 "fsociety"
-We are here to provide
+ We are here to provide.
-We are here to take over
+  We are here to take over.
-You have been warned
+   You have been warned.